Transportation Network Analysis with Graph Theory

 What is the difference between the lowest vs. highest ratio of stores per route?

 For the best scenario (left), stores are highly interconnected (up to 4 connections).
-The contrast is clear with the other network which is highly fragmented.

 Conclusion